medic/cht-core/scripts/docker-helper/readme.md

 This script's raison d'être is to avoid troubleshooting!
 Hopefully you don't have any problems, but please report them if you do.
 As well, see "Caveats" above.

 If any scripts fail to exit, you can hit hold down the control key and press "c" (`ctrl + c`) to quit out of the script.

+### "Device '' does not exist'" and "Could not resolve host" errors

+If you see either of these errors, you're very likely off-line such that you effectively cannot reach the Internet.
+The script will not work as is.
+See the "Booting with no connectivity" section above for work-arounds.

+### Resetting everything

 If you REALLY get stuck and want to destroy _**ALL**_ docker containers/volumes/networks, even those not started by this script, run this (but be  _**extra**_ sure that's what you want to do):